leothelindo/shopblockr/README.md

 ## Support the Project

 ShopBlockr is completely free and always will be!
-If the app has helped you avoid impulse purchases or maintain healthier TikTok habits, you can optionally show your appreciation:
+You can optionally show your appreciation:

 **[☕ Buy me a coffee on Venmo](https://venmo.com/code?user_id=2128606729863168980&created=1759285371)**